therealzoxide/archdots/README.md

 # dotfiles

 Please read before using if you somehow found this, the following is a package list intended for Arch
-this also includes a few old configs I didnt want to completely delete, feel free to use, future updates to hyprland may break them
+this also includes a few old configs I didnt want to completely delete including sway and hyprland, feel free to use, future updates to hyprland may break them
 The following software is used in this setup:

 ## CORE
 #### (Mandatory for basic function):
-swayfx - sway with fx, can use plain sway but you'll need to edit lookFeel.conf
+niri - scrolling window manager
+xdg-desktop-portal-gnome - used for screenshare in niri
+xdg-desktop-portal-gtk - used for filepicker in niri
-xdg-desktop-portal-wlr - the xdg desktop portal for wlroots, mandatory for basic functions such as screenshare foot - simplest wayland terminal
+foot - simplest wayland terminal
 bemenu - app launcher and power menu (dmenu clone)
 j4_dmenu_desktop - lets bemenu search desktop entries instead of path
 polkit-gnome - policy kit agent, needed for GUI authentication
 wl-clipboard - its your clipboard
+xwayland-satellite - niri does not have native xwayland support, you need this to run x11 apps

 ## UTILITY
 #### (Recommended to have but will function without):